1stsetup/node-lirc_client/README.md

 Module Functions
 ----------------

-* < _Boolean_ >**isClosed** - When true connection to lircd is closed and no events will be received.
-When false object is connected to lircd and it will receive events.
+* < _Boolean_ >**isConnected** - When true there is a connection to the lircd and the object will receive events.
+When false object is not connected to lircd and it will not receive events.

 Module Events
 -------------